Homeowner Help: When an AC Stops Blowing Cold Air

 - If the coils on your outdoor condenser unit are dirty or covered with leaves, dirt or other debris, you should clean them.
-If this gets your AC to stop blowing warm air, but only temporarily and you see frost or ice develop again later, you might have a freon leak. call Maximum Heating & Air at (630) 788-4688 to handle a potential freon leak quickly and safely.
+If this gets your air conditioner to stop blowing warm air, but only temporarily and you see frost or ice develop again later, you might have a freon leak. call Maximum Heating & Air at (630) 788-4688 to handle a potential freon leak quickly and safely.

-Cleaning a Dirty AC Condenser: Turn off your condenser unit, remove the top section and any outer caging.
+Cleaning a Dirty Air Conditioner Condenser: Turn off your condenser unit, remove the top section and any outer caging.
 Dust around the entire unit with a brush to get rid of any dust, dirt, or other material.
 Using a hose, spray the coils from the inside of the condenser pointing the hose out.

 If your air conditioner is not blowing ANY air at all, then check your home’s power.
 Did you have an outage?
 You should make sure you didn’t blow a fuse or have some other house-wide issue happening.
-When in doubt, give us a call at (630) 788-4688 and we can fix whatever is causing the problem, even if that means resetting your breaker box.
+When in doubt, give us a call at (630) 788-4688 and we can fix whatever is causing the problem with your air conditioner, even if that means resetting your breaker box.

 Have questions?
-Just ask Aurora’s Air Conditioning Experts!
+Just ask Aurora’s Air Conditioner Experts!

 Maximum Heating and Air has worked on thousands of heating and air conditioner systems across the Aurora, Il area.
-Our skilled air conditioning technicians have many years of experience fixing furnaces and repairing broken ac units.
-We have seen all types of HVAC problems, big and small, and can fix whatever problem you are having, no matter what type of HVAC system you have.
-Call Maximum Heating & Air for immediate service at (630) 788-4688 or request a free estimate online.
+Our skilled air conditioning technicians have many years of experience fixing furnaces and repairing broken air conditioner units.
+We have seen all types of HVAC problems, big and small, and can fix whatever problem you are having, no matter what type of air conditioner you have.